 - 1. Label the T-soy plates.
 Be sure to label the underside of the plate with which half will be covered by glass. - 2.
-Use a swab to thoroughly inoculate the entire surface of each plate.
+Use a swab to thoroughly inoculate the entire surface of all five plates with your assigned organism.
 Dispose of swab properly. - 3.
 Treat each plate as follows:

-For plates 2 - 5, remove the lid during exposure.
+For plates 2-5, remove the lid during exposure.
 Cover half of the open plate with a piece of glass.
 This will enable us to determine whether the glass blocks any effect of the radiant energy.

 Plate 1: Control.
 No special treatment.

 Plate 2: Place in sunlight for 10 minutes.